bsneed/XcodeTemplates/README.md

 ```

-Now you can open the MyUtilityLib project and see it has been catered to your project.
+Now you can open the MyUtilityLib project and see it has been catered to your needs.

 Templates